 - Good for observing the dust storm and surface of Mars

-- Allows a clearer view of the Saturn’s rings
+- Allows a clearer view of Saturn’s rings

-- Blocks yellow, green, and red portion of the light spectrum.
+- Blocks yellow, green, and red portions of the light spectrum.

 - Overall good for viewing planets